How I saved £4,973.63 in one year - Samuel Jefferies

 We wanted a smart way to put money aside and boost what we were doing to save.
 So, here comes Plum, a clever bot which runs on Facebook Messenger.

 Plum analyses your bank transactions every day and learns about your income, expenses and spending habits.
 It uses that knowledge to calculate how much to save.
-It meant that if we spent less on something than usual, Plum swept up the extra savings before we had a chance to spend them on something else.
+It meant that if we spent less on something than usual, Plum swept up the extra savings before we had a chance to spend it on something else.

 Plum started saving little amounts automatically every few days, and kept the savings in a secondary account (which is less tempting to spend from).
 It adapts to your spending habits, making sure you always had enough but are still saving as much as possible.
 There are 5 'moods', set it to 'ambitious' to save as much as possible.